Markdale Baptist Church

 When many people think of God they wonder about His relevance, or desire more than a get out of hell free card (in that case, “I’ll just wait until closer to death before pursuing Him,” they think, which itself is dangerous, c.f.
 Isa 55:6, “seek the LORD while He may be found.”]).

 I’m reminded of Jesus’ comment in Mk 12:27, that “He [God] is not the God of the dead, but of the living.”
-In the context of the Resurrection this means He’s the God of those who are spiritually alive, both those in Heaven along with followers of Jesus today.
-More broadly spun you could say God is not just a God for the afterlife but for life today.
+In the context of the Resurrection this means He’s the God of those who are spiritually alive in Christ, both those in Heaven along with those on earth.
+More broadly spun you could say God is not just a God for tomorrow (the afterlife) but for life today.

 Many people think they are living a full life; however, our fullness can only extend as far as our sin inhibits—not far at all.
 We’re not living life fully because we’re not living as we were design to live.
 We’re not living for God and His glory; we’re living for self and today.
 As a result of not being at peace with God we’re actually spiritually dead.
 We may think we’re alive but it isn’t even a shadow of what we were created for.
 Jesus came not only to give us eternal life (Jn 3:16) but abundant life today.
 “I came that you may have life,” He said, “and life to the full.”
 (Jn 10:10).
-This life comes through His Spirit that He gives every believer; the purpose He enables them to fulfil.
+This life comes through His Spirit that He gives every believer.
+We know joy by the Spirit and see everything differently.

 Life can be difficult, even for Christians.
 God never promised that it wouldn’t.
 Believers have been freed from the penalty of sin (through the Cross), are being set free from the power of sin (by the Spirit) and will be freed from the presence of sin when Jesus returns.
 Yet in the meantime Jesus promised to comfort us through His Spirit’s presence.
-Christ “dwelling in our hearts by faith” (Eph 3:17) and such promises as “I am with you always, to the end of the age” Mt 28) mean that even in the valley of deep darkness the believer can be assured of the Lord’s presence, comfort, help and strength.
+Christ “dwelling in our hearts by faith” (Eph 3:17) and such promises as “I am with you always, to the end of the age” (Mt 28) mean that even in the valley of deep darkness the believer can be assured of the Lord’s presence, comfort and strength.
 All of this increases our relational knowledge of God and produces character.
-This is an assurance and experience a believer does not enjoy.
+It is only by God’s help that we can persevere through life’s greatest difficulties.

 Yet not only “Strength for today” but “bright hope for tomorrow” as the hymn Great Is Thy Faithfulness reminds us.
 Yes, but I thought we were talking about the here and now, not the future.
 Indeed, but the future impacts how we live today.
 The assurance of eternal life means that the believer has hope amidst of the hopelessness of today.
 One’s belief about tomorrow does shape how we live today after all.

-So don’t just think of God when you think about tomorrow, know He is immensely relevant for today too.
-Would you “call upon Him while He while He is near” today through faith in His Son, Jesus Christ?
+Would you “call upon Him while He while He is near” today through faith in Jesus and receive all of his benefits, salvation today and tomorrow.

 Who can Track a Tract?